 This being an HTTPS endpoint, the client does the required SSL/TLS handshake, following which they make an HTTP GET request for their '/login.aspx' page.

 The Local DNS service caches all the DNS responses received by it.
-The DNS resolver located on client's device caches the received result as well.
+The DNS resolver located on the client's device caches the received result as well.

 Caching enables DNS queries to be responded more speedily by utilizing the cache data, instead of performing queries for various name servers.
 The time duration of cache is typically determined by the 'time-to-live' (TTL) attribute of every DNS record.